psychemedia/pentrich-uprising/tellings/50_march_of_the_blanketeers.md

 >
 > So they had a meeting, and some of the men stood on a cart and gave a rousing speech to the crowd.
 And they decided they would march to the city where the Prince lived, up to a week's walk away, to petition him.
 >
-> Now the people knew that the Ministers had no love for the poor people, and nor did the local Magistrates, dirty smelly rabble that they were — the people, that is, not the Magistrates: they probably smelled beautiful and probably had a bath at last once a month — and they knew that the soldiers would be set on them if they looked like a mob.
+> Now the people knew that the Ministers had no love for the poor people, and nor did the local Magistrates, dirty smelly rabble that they were — the people, that is, not the Magistrates: they probably smelled beautiful and probably had a bath at least once a month — and they knew that the soldiers would be set on them if they looked like a mob.
 >
 > So they were clever; they would gather together in small groups of ten people or so, with a separate copy of the petition for each group, or even each person, even if that meant each petition only had a few names on it, or even just one name on it, and they would march in small groups, because nobody could argue with that.
 >